opeolluwa/backend-for-humans/src/module_2/review.md

 2. The internet is a network of interconnected devices (phones, laptops, servers) allowing information sharing.

-3. Protocols is are well defined set of rules that determines how computers communicate.
+3. Protocols are well-defined rules that determine how computers communicate.

 4. Common protocols we interact with everyday includes HTTP, HTTPS, FTP, SMTP.